 Students will be required to give a poster presentation of their second research project to examiners (5% of the final mark).
-Posters must be posted in the designated room by 1st September 2022.
-Posters should be A0 in size (portrait) and the department will cover printing costs.
-A seminar on how to make a poster will be given in the Michaelmas Term, and written guidelines on the structure and data presentation is provided in Annexe 9.
+Posters must be submitted the week before the poster viva.
+Posters should be submitted as a PDF.
+A seminar on how to make a poster will be given and written guidelines on the structure and data presentation is provided in Annexe 8.

-Students will be asked to give a brief oral presentation to the examiners of about 5 minutes in length while standing in front of their poster.
+Students will be asked to give a brief oral presentation to the examiners of about 5 minutes in length.
 They will then answer questions from the examiners on the poster and on other aspects of the course for about 10 minutes.